dummy-image

 Depending on your wedding role, your speech may need to focus more on the bride or groom.
 However, the wedding day is about both of them, so you can share the qualities you love about them and say why you think they are perfect for each other.

-If you have any helpful advice or quotes, this is the perfect time to share it.
-If you are already married, a piece of advice would be more welcome, but unmarried people should best stick with wishing them a happy, fruitful future.
+If you have any helpful advice or quotes, this is the perfect time to share them.
+If you are already married, advice would be more welcome, but unmarried people should best stick with wishing them a happy, fruitful future.

-This section should end on an optimistic, positive note in preparation for the toast that is coming.
+This section should end on an optimistic, positive note in preparation for the coming toast.

 Finish Off with a Toast to the Couple